 The substrate is what lines the bottom of the bearded dragon enclosure.
 There are a number of different types of substrate available for bearded dragons.
 There are a lot of totally different opinions when it comes to the best substrate for bearded dragons.
 Some people are against certain substrates while others claim they are the best ones.

-Below are some of the substrate that can be used in a bearded dragon enclosure.
+Below are some of the substrate that can be used in a bearded dragon cage.

 Bark and Mulch can also be used as a substrate for bearded dragons however they are not highly recommended.
 One of the downsides to bark and mulch is that it retains humidity causing the humidity level to raise above the appropriate level.

 Crushed Walnut Shell